wilsonzlin/minify-html/bench/README.md

 The settings used for each minifier can be found in [minifiers.js](./minifiers.js).
 Some settings to note:

 - CSS minification is disabled for all, as minify-html currently does not support CSS minification (coming soon).
+- To increase fairness, all minifiers use esbuild for JS minification, and do so asynchronously and in parallel, similar to how minify-html works.
 - `conservativeCollapse` is enabled for html-minifier as otherwise some whitespace would be unsafely removed with side affects. minify-html can safely remove whitespace with context if configured properly.

 ## Running